-REUfest is a summer research program for undergraduates at the University of Texas Marine Science Institute.
+REUisME is a summer research program for undergraduates from across the nation and takes place at the University of Texas Marine Science Institute.
 Student projects take advantage of the wide variety of coastal habitats near the Institute, including shallow bays, hypersaline lagoons, seagrass beds, estuaries, mangroves, and marshes.

 - Biogeochemistry, nutrient cycling

 - Watershed processes, land-sea interactions

 - Seagrass and marsh ecosystems

 Information on faculty research interests can be found on the Possible Projects page.